 ashmei uses Merino wool across the majority of our products.
-Helping us produce sustainable performance clothing, it’s a renewable material that outclasses anything else available.
-Breathable, insulating, and able to retain warmth across a range of conditions, along with its anti-odour qualities these properties are the result of millennia of natural evolution.
+Helping us produce sustainable performance clothing for cycling and running, it’s a renewable material that outclasses anything else available.
+Highly breathable, insulating, and able to retain warmth across a range of conditions, along with its anti-odour qualities these properties are the result of millennia of natural evolution.

 Warm when it’s cold and cool when it’s warm, unlike synthetic materials which release microplastics into the environment, once retired garments made of Merino are also biodegradable.
-But how is it that something as traditional as wool still outperforms the best machine-made alternatives?
+But how is it that something as traditional as wool still outperforms the best machine-made alternatives when running or cycling?

 No ordinary sheep